In-depth reviews

 Mercedes is known for its modernist, luxurious interiors and it’s an approach that has worked especially well inside the A-Class.
 With its great combination of space, practicality and sheer design appeal, the A-Class’ swish interior will be a major selling point for many.
 There’s nothing else in this class that can match it for overall desirability, even if the last degree of build quality isn’t quite up to BMW or Audi standards.

 The centrepiece of the A 250 e’s interior is its combination of two infotainment screens.
-All A 250 e models come in AMG Line trim, climbing through Executive, Premium and Premium Plus Night Edition versions.
-The standard AMG Line gets a seven-inch central screen as standard, but higher trims bring a 10.25-inch screen.
+All A 250 e models come in AMG Line trim, climbing through AMG Line Executive, AMG Line Premium and AMG Line Premium Plus.
+Even the entry-level A 250 e gets a pair of 10.25-inch screens as standard.
 Paired with a second screen behind the steering wheel, the effect is of an expansive floating infotainment display for the driver, perched atop a slickly designed dashboard set off by metal-effect vents.

 Equipment, options & accessories

-With SE and Sport missed out completely for the A 250 e, standard kit is pretty comprehensive – but there’s more to be had as you make your way up through the range.
-AMG Line Executive cars get Mercedes’ Parking Package as standard, which adds a reversing camera, active parking assistance and front and rear parking sensors, plus the aforementioned larger screen, wireless phone charging and uprated upholstery.
+With the Sport Executive trim level missed out completely for the A 250 e, standard kit is pretty comprehensive – but there’s more to be had as you make your way up through the range.

 Infotainment, apps & sat nav

 As with all modern Mercedes, the A 250 e benefits from the brand’s excellent MBUX infotainment system that operates across two screens of varying sizes depending on which trim level you plump for.
+Previously, the entry-level A 250 e missed out on the second 10.25-inch screen, making do with a seven-inch driver display.
 It’s best enjoyed across a pair of 10.25-inch screens – one of which sits behind the steering wheel – and, once you’ve got your head around some of its idiosyncrasies, you'll find an infotainment system up there with the best.

 BMW’s latest system is just as good if a little less flashy, while cheaper alternatives from Kia and Hyundai still have systems that are more than slick enough for daily use.
 Previously, you had to step up to AMG Line Executive to get Apple CarPlay and Android Auto connectivity, but these now come as standard.
 We’re not overly convinced by the ‘Hey Mercedes’ voice-control system, either – not all of our commands were recognised.